Prakhar-002/LEETCODE/🍄 Daily Challenge 2025 🍳/🔬 Examine Thoroughly 🧬/01 Jan 🪼/11 - 01 - 2025 ---  1400. Construct K Palindrome Strings ☃️ 🍁 🍰 🎲/README.md

   ### 📤 `Output`  ➤  true

-  ### 🔦 `Explanation`  ➤ ➺You can construct two palindromes using all characters in s.</br> Some possible constructions "anna" + "elble", "anbna" + "elle", "anellena" + "b"
+  ### 🔦 `Explanation`  ➤ You can construct two palindromes using all characters in s.</br> Some possible constructions "anna" + "elble", "anbna" + "elle", "anellena" + "b"

 </br>